-The base model of the EN2092 1 Gb Ethernet scalable switch supports twenty-four 1 Gb full-duplex throughput with fourteen 1 Gb ports down and ten RJ-45 1 Gb ports up.
+The switch has the following components:

+- The base model of the EN2092 1Gb Ethernet scalable switch supports 24Gb full-duplex throughput with fourteen 1Gb ports down and ten RJ-45 1Gb ports up. - With the optional upgrades, you easily and cost-effectively can scale this switch to support 48Gb full-duplex throughput with twenty eight 1Gb ports down and twenty RJ-45 1Gb ports up, or 88Gb full-duplex throughput with twenty eight 1Gb ports down, twenty RJ-45 1Gb ports up, and four 1Gb/10Gb SFP+ uplink ports up.
 See "Acquiring feature licenses" on page 25 for information on how to upgrade the switch with optional licenses.